karl-zylinski/odin-raylib-hot-reload-game-template/README.md

 | ---- | ---- | ----------- |
 | [Subfolders](https://github.com/alfredbaudisch/odin-raylib-hot-reload-game-template/tree/build-subfolders) | Extended Template | Adds sub folders for built binaries and the game DLL's source code |

 Got a project based on this template?
-Add it to the list!
-Just send me a link on Discord or on karl@zylinski.se, or PR the entry into this README 😻
+I'd gladly have it on this list!
+It can be a game based on the template or an extension/spinoff of the template.
+Just send me a link on [Discord](https://discord.gg/4FsHgtBmFK) or on karl@zylinski.se, or PR the entry into this README 😻

 ## Questions?